Diego is a distinctive choice, ranked #444 in 2025. Your child is likely to be the only Diego in their class.

 Common questions about the name Diego

 Unlikely.
-With around 92 UK babies named Diego per year, your child will almost certainly be the only Diego in his class, and possibly the only one in the whole school.
+With around 87 UK babies named Diego per year, your child will almost certainly be the only Diego in their class, and possibly the only one in the whole school.

 Diego is more popular in the US (#145) than in the UK (#440).
 Names with strong rankings in both countries tend to have broad cross-cultural appeal, working well for international families or those with ties to both nations.